hinthealth/member-events-exercise/README.md

 }
 ```

-- We want to know the average age of new members month over month?
+1. We want to know the average age of new members month over month?

-- What about the median?
+2. What about the median?

-### Other questions:
+### Even more questions:

 - How would you implement a system that does this?